aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/enriching-email-metadata-through-headers/_index.md

 ## Introduction to Enriching Email Metadata through Headers with Aspose.Email

+In this guide, **you’ll learn how to add header** to your messages using Aspose.Email for Java, which lets you enrich email metadata and *track email with headers* more efficiently.
 Email communication is an integral part of modern business and personal interactions.
-When we send or receive emails, we often focus on the content of the message.
-However, behind the scenes, there's a wealth of information that accompanies each email, known as email metadata.
-This metadata contains crucial details about the email, such as sender information, timestamps, and routing details.
-In this article, we'll explore how to **add custom email header** using Aspose.Email for Java and why enriching metadata helps you *track email with headers* more effectively.
+While we often focus on the message body, the hidden metadata—sender details, timestamps, routing information—plays a crucial role in automation, analytics, and compliance.
+By inserting a **custom email header**, you can embed valuable context without touching the email content itself.

 ## Quick Answers
 - **What is the primary way to enrich email metadata?** By adding custom headers with Aspose.Email.